 Q – What are the client benefits of PROJECT first?

 A – Collaboration and teamwork, higher quality delivery, improved safety and harmonious working environments.
 The client has greater control and total transparency, with no surprises in terms of time and cost.

 We work closely with our clients to support them with the delivery of their construction projects and the time schedule.
-By working to a lump sum fixed fee and providing a team of professionals, we can guarantee good quality at the right price and in the right time frame.
+By working to a lump sum fixed fee and providing a team of professionals, we can guarantee good quality at the right price and in the right timeframe.
 It means we immediately resolve the adversarial and confrontational aspect.
-Our objective is to deliver the project in the agreed time frame so the client doesn’t have to pay any more fees.
+Our objective is to deliver the project in the agreed timeframe or better.

 Unlike traditional construction management or consultancy firms which deliver services by charging by the hour or the day, our fixed pricing means there is transparency from the start.
 Another benefit is we take the risk on the contract in terms of the resources we require to deliver the project.
 This motivates us to deliver projects as efficiently as we can.